Physics-50/Module-3/docs/week1.md

 --------------

 In this module you will be investigating how a solar panel's electrical output depends on lighting conditions.
-As you might imagine, this is an active field of research and technology development, with numerous academic labs, companies, and recent HMC Clinic projects all seeking solar cell materials and panel configurations that are more robust against variations in lighting.
+As you might imagine, this is an active field of research and technology development, with numerous academic labs, companies, and recent HMC Clinic projects all seeking solar cell materials and panel configurations that performe robustly despite variations in lighting.
 Over the next few weeks you will work with one particular solar panel, and you will have the opportunity to choose your own investigation within this area in Weeks 2-3.
 In Week 1, you will learn the basic vocabulary and measurement techniques, perform an exploratory measurement, and compare explorations with the rest of your class to help you all choose directions for the rest of the module.

 ## Background